5 Ways to Prepare Your Financials for Construction Bonding Approval

 FAQ: Preparing Financials for Bonding Approval

-Q1: How often should I update my books for bonding purposes?
+Q1: How often should I update my financial records for bonding approval?

 Monthly updates are ideal, weekly updates may be necessary for frequent or large bonding needs.